All Collections

 Door Unlock

-Upon door unlock the dry relay triggers and sends a close or open signal to the device attached to it.
-If the door unlock is going to be used to trigger the lock or unlock of an electrified lock then it is required that proper external power supplied or power controllers are in place in order to operate the lock.
+Upon door unlock, the dry relay triggers and sends a close or open signal to the device attached to it.
+If the door unlock is to be used to trigger the lock or unlock of an electrified lock, then proper external power supplied or power controllers are required to operate the lock.

 Chime